ianrmurphy/oscc_wiki/Firmware/Firmware-Throttle.md

 All modules listen for the fault report message and disable themselves if learning of a fault in a different module.

-## CAN messages we send and receive
+## Commands and Reports

+* Receives throttle commands from the API
+* Receives fault reports from other modules
-Receives throttle command messages, fault messages.
-Sends throttle reports with state information about module, sends fault reports if module detects a fault.
+* Sends throttle reports with current state information
+* Sends fault reports on fault event

 ## CAN message specifications